-- Must have applied and been accepted by the Foreign Languages Department for a major. - Must have completed a minimum of two language courses beyond 103 at Berea College. - Must also have taken at least one language course per semester for the two semesters prior to the term abroad. - Must also be enrolled in a language course at the time of application.
-Any exceptions to this rule must be approved by the Department prior to application.
+- Must have applied and been accepted by the Department of Foreign Languages for a minor. - Must have completed a minimum of two language courses at Berea College. - Must also have taken at least one language course per semester for the two semesters prior to traveling abroad. - Must also be enrolled in a language course at the time of application.
+Any exceptions to this rule must be approved by the Department prior to application. - Must have a GPA of 2.8 or better in language courses taken on campus in the language to be studied abroad, and a minimum GPA of 2.8 overall. - If applicable, must also meet minimum GPA standards indicated by sponsor program. - Must have a record of academic maturity as demonstrated by serious attitude towards studies and class attendance.